strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ## Partition Reassignment Throttle
 Reassigning partitions between brokers often leads to additional interbroker network traffic, in addition to the normal traffic required for replication.
 To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
-This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes, for example `--throttle 5000000` sets the limit to 5 MB/s.
+This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes per second, for example `--throttle 5000000` sets the limit to 5 MB/s.

 Throttling might cause the reassignment to take longer to complete.